Deep Work: Focus without Distraction

 Newport’s objective for this book is to reveal effective strategies you can use to focus on things that are most important and renounce all external and internal distractions.
 This particularly important for high-achievers who need to quickly master new things and continuously produce at an elite level.

-Deep work involves intense focus which maximizes the amount of productivity one can squeeze in a short span of time.
-Not only is good for your work life, but it is also important for your mental health.
+Deep work involves intense focus, which maximizes the amount of productivity one can squeeze in a short span of time.
+Not only is it good for your work life, but it is also significant for your mental health.

 I would recommend this book to people who need to get more things done in less time, people who experience attention residue in their work and knowledge seekers who need to quickly master hard things in their careers.

 I also listed this book among two others as three must read books for 2019.
 They are timeless and will help to accelerate your learning.

 Have you read Deep Work?
 Have you implemented any of the ideas from the book into your daily work?
 Let me know on Twitter and thanks for reading.